 What are the Benefits of BCAAs?

 - Enhanced muscle growth - This is probably the most well-known benefit of BCAA supplements and the number 1 reason people use the kinds of supplements profiled above.
-These stimulate protein synthesis that supports muscle growth and facilitates muscle repair after workouts.
+These stimulate protein nutrient synthesis to support muscle mass growth and facilitate muscle repair after workouts .

 - Faster recovery - Anyone who works out needs to allow stressed muscles to repair themselves before they hit the gym again.
 BCAA supplements help speed up the recovery and prevent muscle soreness.
 It allows you to get back into your workout routine faster, ensuring your body goals are met within your desired schedule .

 - Reduced fatigue - Sometimes, fatigue can hit you like a ton of bricks after a workout session.
 This is because as BCAA levels decrease, tryptophan levels increase.
 With the best BCAA supplements, you help stabilize these and ward off fatigue and muscle soreness .

 - Leucine, isoleucine, valine - These are the only three BCAAs in existence, and so the first thing to look for is whether the BCAA supplement you're thinking of taking contains them.

 - The correct balance of leucine, isoleucine, and valine - Most people look for a ratio of 2:1:1 (leucine, isoleucine, valine) in their amino acid supplement.
 While some recommend a much higher concentration of leucine, there is little science to back up the idea that it's necessary or even desirable.

 - Absorption rate - The best BCAA supplement is typically absorbed by the body in a couple of hours.
 This absorption process can be hastened, however, with the addition of vitamin B6 which helps facilitate the absorption of all the amino acids.